cloud441/ACEProjectAmaris/README.md

 ## Part 0: Introduction steps

+Before implementing a project and related services, there are some good practices to follow.
+In this project, before everything we want to:
+* define the project architecture
+* estimate services cost
+* create the project on our cloud provider

 ### Step 0.1: Understand the project architecture

 ![](doc/img/ace_project_diagram.svg)

 ### Step 0.2: Estimate your Project services cost

+> This is not always trivial to estimate a project cost.
+During the development, we may want to switch from a service to another or scale up depending on the requirement.

 * click on this link to use the Google estimator tool: [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator)

-> You have one main service in terms of cost (Other services used are negligible), this is GKE
+> You have one main service in terms of cost (other services used are negligible), this is GKE

 * Try to predict your GKE cluster based on Elasticsearch documentations and the following information: